 (This advice is specifically for those offering service in these roles.)

-Please check out the regularly updated meritorious opportunities to offer service as a volunteer or as paid staff in FPMT centers, projects, and services around the world.
-Root Institute, Bodhgaya, India, is looking for an interpreter (Tibetan-English), a Basic Program teaching assistant, and a fundraiser and publicity officer; Mahamudra Center, New Zealand, needs a cook and a housekeeper.
+Would you like to spend your days in a very meaningful way?
+Have a look at the regularly updated meritorious opportunities to offer service as a volunteer or as paid staff in FPMT centers, projects, and services around the world.
+Newly added: Root Institute, India, needs a spiritual program coordinator.
+De-Tong Ling Retreat Centre, Australia, needs a director and a center manager.

-With grateful thanks to outgoing director, Brenda Moreno
+With grateful thanks to outgoing SPC – Shanti Gopinath

 - Tagged: newsletter

 - Mandala Magazine